Central extensions and bounded cohomology: Introduction

 The $\ell^\infty$--cohomology of a group $G$ in degree $\leq n$ was originally defined via the cellular cohomology complex of an Eilenberg-MacLane space $X$ for $G$, under the assumption that $X$ has a finite $n$-skeleton.
-It was observed by Wienhard~\cite[Section 5]{Wie} (see also~\cite[Section 6.3]{blank:thesis}) that $\ell^\infty$--cohomology may be defined in purely algebraic terms (i.e.~without referring to any cellular complex providing a model for $G$).
+It was observed by Wienhard~\cite[Section 5]{Wie} (see also~\cite[Section 6.3]{blank:thesis}) that $\ell^\infty$--cohomology may be defined in purely algebraic terms (i.e.~without referring to any cellular complex providing a model for $G$, hence without restricting to groups admitting models with finite skeleta).
+Recently, Milizia~\cite{Milizia} extended Gersten's definition of the $\ell^\infty$-cohomology $H^*_{(\infty)}(X,A)$ of a cellular complex $X$ to avoid any assumption on the skeleta of $X$.
+He also proved that $H^*_{(\infty)}(X,A)$ is canonically isomorphic to $H^*_{(\infty)}(G,A)$ whenever $X$ is an Eilenberg-MacLane space for $G$.
+This approach has the advantage to provide a topological interpretation of $H^*_{(\infty)}(G,A)$ also when $G$ is not finitely presented (or even finitely generated).
+This topological interpretation will prove very useful in our proof of Theorem~\ref{counterexample:thm}.

 The $\ell^\infty$-cohomology of a group comes with a natural map $\iota^*\colon H^*(G,A)\to H^*_{(\infty)}(G,A)$.
 In Section~\ref{linfty:sec} we provide a direct proof of the following:

 \begin{prop_intro} Let $\alpha\in H^n(G,A)$, $n\in\mathbb{N}$.
 Then $\alpha$ is weakly bounded if and only if $\iota^n(\alpha)=0$. \end{prop_intro}